KarolinaGogolin/hangman_assebly/README.md

 This tutorial will guide you through building a hangman game in x86-64 assembly language.
 We will use [YASM](http://yasm.tortall.net/) as our assembler and Linux system calls for I/O operations.
 The game will include functionality like word guessing, displaying the hangman stages, etc.

+### What is Assembly?

+Assembly language is a “low-level” language and provides the basic instructional interface to the computer processor.
+Assembly language is as close to the processor as you can get as a programmer.
+Programs written in a high-level language are translated into assembly language in order for the processor to execute the program.
+The high-level language is an abstraction between the language and the actual processor instructions.

+Assembly language gives you direct control of the system's resources.
+This involves setting processor registers, accessing memory locations, and interfacing with other hardware elements.
+This requires a significantly deeper understanding of exactly how the processor and memory work.

+### Why Assembly?

+Here, we can rephrase the proposal we made to the teachers and maybe add something on top of it.

 ## Prerequisites

 - Familiarity with x86-64 assembly.